tewidis/CN/markdown/sdn_1.md

 ## The SDN Architecture

-1. Components of and SDN network
+1. Components of an SDN network
     * SDN-controlled network elements
         - Called the infrastructure layer
         - Responsible for forwarding of traffic in a network based on the rules